Modern and contemporary art history, media studies.

 Renaissance, baroque, and colonial Latin American art and architecture; Jews and the visual arts; methodologies of art history.

 Painting, drawing, printmaking.
+On sabbatical spring 2022.

 Sculpture, installation, drawing, artists’ books.